uba2000/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## 7. Smile in the mirror
 > Write a program that prints the lowercase alphabet in reverse, followed by a new line.

+## 8. Hexadecimal
+> Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.